jbirnick/jbirnick.github.io/content/posts/dedekind-domains/index.md

 Take an extension $L/K$ of number fields.
 In a first course in algebraic number theory one is introduced to the basic decomposition theory of this extension: splitting, inertness, ramification, decomposition group, inertia group.
 Now, we have the same notions with the same results for morphisms of smooth algebraic curves!
 The reason being that they also give extensions $B/A$ of Dedekind domains, and the theory works in the generality of Dedekind domain extensions.
-In this post, we will visualize the above decomposition concepts for curves.[^5]
+In this post, we will visualize the above decomposition concepts for curves.

 {{< figure src="interaction.svg" >}}

-[^5]: A better title might have been "Prime Decomposition for [...]", but in particular this post achieves to visualize/explain why the word "ramified" is used number theory, which is a good motivation for reading the post.

 ## Number Fields, Curves, and Dedekind Domains